microsoft/solution-accelerator-many-models/README.md

 - Document management companies building text analytics and legal document search models per each state

-Azure Machine Learning makes it easy to train, operate, and manage hundreds or even thousands of models.
+Azure Machine Learning (AML) makes it easy to train, operate, and manage hundreds or even thousands of models.
 This repo will walk you through the end to end process of creating a many models solution from training to scoring to monitoring.

 ## Prerequisites